 - for numbers and formulas it is checked whether subtracting the simplified left-hand-side and simplified right-hand-side equals to zero.
 Simplification is done using the mathematical rules within sympy.

 - for equations it is checked if the equation on the right-hand-side is the equation of the left-hand-side multiplied by a non-zero constant.
 Both equations are transformed to a equation of "0=rhs - lhs" and from these equations the right-hand-sides are used to check whether one is the other multiplied by a constant.

-- for matrices and vectors the same check as for number and formulas is applied per vector/matrix entry.
+- for matrices and vectors the same check as for numbers and formulas is applied per vector/matrix entry.

-- for unordered collections the same check as for number and formulas applies per entry, but the order of the entries on the left and right side do not have to match.
+- for unordered collections the same check as for numbers and formulas applies per entry, but the order of the entries on the left and right side do not have to match.